 Following a session at the Money Advice Liaison Group (MALG) Conference 2025 entitled ‘Artificial Intelligence – Technology in Tandem with Humans’, we identified a gap in knowledge on the impact of generative AI on self-serve debt advice now and in the longer term.

 MALG, in partnership with Wyser (whose founder and CEO Mark Pearce was on the panel at the conference), has secured funding from Money & Pensions Service (MaPS) to undertake a research project entitled: ‘Exploring Safe & Effective Self-Serve in Regulated Debt Advice in the Generative AI Era‘.
+The research is being conducted during January-March 2026 and the outputs from it will be launched at a virtual event on Tuesday 31 March 2026, 10-11am – register here.

 Research Brief: Executive Summary